Chemotherapy for liver cancer

-Chemoembolisation, also called trans arterial chemoembolisation (TACE), means having chemotherapy directly into the area of the liver that contains the cancer and blocking off the blood supply to the tumour.
+Chemoembolisation is also called trans arterial chemoembolisation (TACE).
+It means having chemotherapy directly into the area of the liver that contains the cancer and blocking off the blood supply to the tumour.
 After giving the chemotherapy, the doctor injects tiny plastic beads or a type of gel to block the blood flow to the tumour.
 This helps to kill the cancer cells because it cuts off the tumour's food and oxygen supply.

 Chemoembolisation can cause side effects such as sickness, pain and a raised temperature.
 Your nurse will give you painkillers and anti sickness medicines to help control these side effects.

 If you have advanced primary liver cancer, you may have chemotherapy as tablets or through a drip into a vein.
 You usually have this as a series of treatments every few weeks.
 The drugs most often used to treat liver cancer are doxorubicin (Adriamycin) and cisplatin.

 Apart from children with hepatoblastoma, chemotherapy does not work as well for primary liver cancer as it does for other types of cancer.
 If you have chemotherapy this way, it may be as part of a clinical trial.

 All chemotherapy has side effects.
 Some people have very few side effects and others have more.
 The most common side effects include sickness, diarrhoea, sore mouth or mouth ulcers, hair loss or hair thinning, and a drop in blood cells causing an increased risk of infection, bleeding or bruising, tiredness and shortness of breath.